 Apply sunscreen before going outdoors

-No summer skin-care routine can skip SPF.
-"I recommend using at least SPF 30, which blocks out 97 percent of the UVB (burning) rays," says Wu.
-"If you go in the water or exercise outdoors and work up a sweat, look for water resistant sunscreens that won't wash off.
-It's also a good idea to reapply every three hours, since it wears off or rubs off, especially if you have oily skin or touch your face frequently.
-Our 50 Fierce Broad Spectrum SPF 50 Moisturizer & Sunscreen not only protects you from sunburn, it also protects against the UVA (aging) rays that break down collagen and lead to premature aging."
-A great SPF tip comes from Francesca Fusco of Wexler Dermatology.
-She keeps trial/sample sizes of her SPF everywhere—her bag, her desk, her car, her pockets and the gym.
-This is the worst skin care advice dermatologists have ever heard.
+No summer skin care routine can skip SPF.
+“I recommend using at least SPF 30, which blocks out 97 percent of the UVB (burning) rays,” says Dr. Wu.
+“If you go in the water or exercise outdoors and work up a sweat, look for water-resistant sunscreens that won’t wash off.
+It’s also a good idea to reapply every three hours, since it wears off or rubs off, especially if you have oily skin or touch your face frequently.”
+This 50 Fierce Broad Spectrum SPF 50 Moisturizer & Sunscreen not only protects you from sunburn, it also protects against the UVA (aging) rays that break down collagen and lead to premature aging, according to Dr. Wu.
+A great SPF tip comes from Francesca Fusco, MD, of Wexler Dermatology: Keep trial/sample sizes of SPF everywhere—your bag, your desk, your car, and your pockets.

 Don’t restrict sunscreen to your face

-Sunscreen is for any part of your body that's exposed to the sun, not just your face.
-Don't forget the back of your neck, the top of your ears if you wear your hair up, and the backs of your hands.
-"It's especially important to use sunscreen if you're using a retinoid or vitamin C product which can make your skin more sun sensitive," says Wu.
-Board-certified dermatologist Cheryl Karcher, MD, applies sunscreen to her hands and arms in summer, which she doesn't always do in winter.
-"If I'm wearing a skirt or shorts, I apply sunscreen to my legs as well," she says.
-"I prefer the thinner chemical sunscreens for daily use as the zinc and titanium oxide sunscreens tend to be a little thick.
-One of my personal favorites is Elta MD Clear SPF 46."
+Sunscreen is for any part of your body that’s exposed to the sun, not just your face.
+Don’t forget the back of your neck, the top of your ears, and the backs of your hands.
+“It’s especially important to use sunscreen if you’re using a retinoid or vitamin C product which can make your skin more sun sensitive,” says Dr. Wu.
+Board-certified dermatologist Cheryl Karcher, MD, applies sunscreen to her hands and arms in summer, which she doesn’t always do in winter.
+“If I’m wearing a skirt or shorts, I apply sunscreen to my legs as well,” she says.
+“I prefer the thinner chemical sunscreens for daily use as the zinc and titanium oxide sunscreens tend to be a little thick.”
+One of her personal favorites is Elta MD Clear SPF 46.

 Go for multi-purpose skin protection

-If you don't want to wear heavy makeup in summer but still want enough cover, the best skin-care products are multifunctional, like Alastin HydraTint Pro Mineral Broad Spectrum Sunscreen SPF 36.
-"It's an all-in-one product that combines sunscreen, environmental protection, moisturizer and foundation in a beautiful formulation and convenient pump," says Maryland dermatologist Roberta F. Palestine, MD.
-"It goes on easily, feels lightweight, looks great, and is easy to remove."
+If you don’t want to wear heavy makeup in summer but still want enough cover, the best skin care products are multifunctional, like Alastin HydraTint Pro Mineral Broad Spectrum Sunscreen SPF 36.
+“It’s an all-in-one product that combines sunscreen, environmental protection, moisturizer, and foundation in a beautiful formulation and convenient pump,” says Maryland dermatologist Roberta F. Palestine, MD.
+“It goes on easily, feels lightweight, looks great, and is easy to remove.”
 Anna Avaliani, MD, a cosmetic and laser skin care expert, recommends SkinCeuticals Physical Fusion Tinted SPF 50.
-"It's lightweight, blends easily, does not turn my skin yellow and, because it's tinted, I don't feel the need to use much makeup at all," she says.
-Watch out for these things dermatologists won't tell you.
+“It’s lightweight, blends easily, does not turn my skin yellow and, because it’s tinted, I don’t feel the need to use much makeup at all,” she says.

 Go light on moisturizer

-If you've been slapping the moisturizer on all winter, it might be time to ease off.
-"Water has a tendency to evaporate from the skin into the environment, especially in dry cold air.
-For this reason, skin requires more help during the cold winter months," explains founder of FryFace Fayne L. Frey, MD, FAAD.
-"In general, moisturizers that are thicker, ointment based, provide a better barrier to water loss than thin lotions and creams.
+If you’ve been slapping on moisturizer all winter, it might be time to ease off.
+“Water has a tendency to evaporate from the skin into the environment, especially in dry cold air.
+For this reason, skin requires more help during the cold winter months,” explains Fayne L. Frey, MD, the founder of FryFace.
+“In general, moisturizers that are thicker, ointment based, provide a better barrier to water loss than thin lotions and creams.
 Therefore, the skin benefits from thicker, greasier ointments during the winter months, and more frequent application of moisturizers as well.
 During summer months, when the air is warm and humid, there is less of a tendency for water to evaporate and less moisturization is required.
-As a matter of fact, when ambient humidity is high enough, the skin can actually pull water out of the environment."
+As a matter of fact, when ambient humidity is high enough, the skin can actually pull water out of the environment.”
 Tanzi agrees that lighter moisturizers are best for summer skin care since the skin produces more of its own natural oils.
-Try Dr. Jart+ Water Drop Hydrating Moisturizer.

 Apply topical antioxidants

 Sun exposure triggers premature aging and increases the risk of skin cancer, making topical antioxidants a must-have for many dermatologists.
-Debbie Palmer, MD, Medical Director, Dermatology Associates of NY, author of Beyond Beauty, and founder of Replere Skin Care, stresses that topical antioxidants are important for healthy, youthful-looking skin.
-"They neutralize destructive free radicals (by donating an electron to the unstable free radical), which develop from things like car exhaust and daily pollution, ultraviolet rays from the sun, emotional and physical stress, and processed foods," she explains.
-"Our bodies contain antioxidants but our systems can become overwhelmed in a modern society filled with free radical triggers.
-Research has shown that topical use of antioxidants can provide additional protection from free radical damage; slow the visible signs of skin aging; be photo-protective, anti-bacterial, anti-viral and anti-carcinogenic; and improve the appearance of fine lines, wrinkles, facial redness, and hyperpigmentation or brown spots."
-Make sure you follow these dermatologist-approved skin care tips.
+Debbie Palmer, MD, medical director, Dermatology Associates of New York, author of Beyond Beauty, and founder of Replere Skin Care, stresses that topical antioxidants are important for healthy, youthful-looking skin.
+“They neutralize destructive free radicals (by donating an electron to the unstable free radical), which develop from things like car exhaust and daily pollution, ultraviolet rays from the sun, emotional and physical stress, and processed foods,” she explains.
+“Our bodies contain antioxidants but our systems can become overwhelmed in a modern society filled with free radical triggers.
+Research has shown that topical use of antioxidants can provide additional protection from free radical damage; slow the visible signs of skin aging; be photo-protective, anti-bacterial, anti-viral and anti-carcinogenic; and improve the appearance of fine lines, wrinkles, facial redness, and hyperpigmentation or brown spots.”

 Up your water intake